John William Finn: Later life and legacy

-He disliked the 2001 film Pearl Harbor.

 In his retirement he made many appearances at events honoring veterans.
 On 25 March 2009, he attended National Medal of Honor Day ceremonies at Arlington National Cemetery.
 With the aid of walking sticks, he stood beside U.S. President Barack Obama during a wreath-laying ceremony at the Tomb of the Unknown Soldier.
 Later that day, Finn was a guest at the White House.
 It was his first visit to the White House, and his first time meeting a sitting president.

 On 27 June 2009, a crowd of over 2,000 made up of family, friends and well-wishers came to Pine Valley to celebrate Finn's 100th birthday.
 The Association of Aviation Ordnancemen presented him with an American flag which had flown on each of the 11 aircraft carriers then in active service.

 When called a hero during a 2009 interview Finn responded:

 That damned hero stuff is a bunch [of] crap, I guess. [...]
 You gotta understand that there's all kinds of heroes, but they never get a chance to be in a hero's position.

 Hearse carrying the remains of Finn.

 Finn died at age 100 on the morning of 27 May 2010, at the Chula Vista Veterans Home.
 He was buried beside his wife at the Campo Indian Reservation's cemetery, after a memorial service in El Cajon.
 He was the last surviving Medal of Honor recipient from the attack on Pearl Harbor, the oldest living recipient, and the only aviation ordnanceman to have ever received the medal.
 Upon his death, fellow World War II veteran Barney F. Hajiro became the oldest living Medal of Honor recipient.